arvala/Longboi/readme.txt

 1. Get all auctions with same item ID {item: 152512} //monelite ore
 2. Amount of auctions of said item
 3. amount of total items on sale (monelite ore)
-4. Monelite ore auctions grouped by seller and stacksize and price
+4. Monelite ore auctions grouped by seller and stacksize and price (per item), sorted by price